truenas/middleware/docs/userguide/freenas_cli.rst

  root	syslogd	1089	6  udp4		127.0.0.1:514	*:*

-When you are finished testing, either type :command:`killall iperf` or close Shell to terminate the iperf server process.
+When you are finished testing, either type :command:`killall iperf` or logout of your shell to terminate the iperf server process.

 .. index:: Netperf
 .. _Netperf: